 Most products and services on the market are profitable.
 Otherwise, they wouldn’t be sold.
 That being said, I’ve seen a lot of struggling businesses with very small profit margins and they don’t even realize it.
 One of our top tips on how to find a profitable niche for your social media career is to look at the profit margins of the businesses you’re targeting.
 Ideally, you want to find businesses that have a margin of 50% or higher.
 These margins are often found in high-ticket products and services in the “experts niche” such as training, speaking, coaching, and consulting.

 Typically we stay away from eCommerce, Retail, and Restaurants – these industries have notoriously low margins.

-Sometimes you may find a business that has low-cost front end offer with the profits in the back.
+Sometimes you may find a business that has a low-cost front-end offer with the profits in the back.
 Businesses should know their lifetime value.
 Typically it is based on how much the average customer spends with them over 2 or more years.

 If you spend $200 in ads to a customer worth $1000, your client’s ROI is 5:1 and they’re happy.

 Are They Willing To Invest In Advertising?

 To see results for high-margin, high-ticket items, you need a small advertising budget to work.
 You want to start by testing their offer by showing it to their target audience.

 If for some reason you meet resistance on the initial “test” budget, reassure them that this is a test to see if Facebook Advertising will work for their business.
 If it does, it could be a gold mine of opportunity for their business.
 They have a profitable product or service and have made several sales for it before (even if it wasn’t advertised online).
 Therefore, you should have no problem generating sales for them through Facebook.